JaneEnabling/docs/ABOUT.md

       and passes to the janett c++ GPIO reader/writer

 Well what about that bad code that technically works, but is really buggy, and no-one likes?
 This is were we start to look at the concept of crowd-sourcing at its finest.
 Public codes are all free.
 Good CB's get voted up.
 Bad CB's get voted down.
 If you don't like a CB, write one yourself, or combine until you get what you need.
+I'll put more details on this later, it's a needed, yet not focal point.

+What we are making:
+- A network platform to deliver and execute crowd-sourced drivers for any electronic devise, allowing anything from a simple LED on to full home automation, or even fully automated drone flight.
+- A method of deployment through a common api/ui
+- A